CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Deployment at Scale: Second Case Study

 \section{Deployment at Scale: Second Case Study}

 In Figure \ref{fig:use case-bis}, we present another case study for our CNN-based model in setting \Three.
-This example presents a large wildfire in British Columbia occurring on the $2023/07/01$, displayed over an RGB composite of a Sentinel-2 image of $16 \: \text{km} \times 22 \: \text{km}$.
-Comparing our predictions with the positive samples covering this region of interest, we observe how well the model delineates the urban interface on the left side of the wildfire and the rough approximation of its boundaries on the right side of the fire.
-However, we can also see at the top of the Sentinel-2 image that the model overestimates the wildfire extent, similarly to what we observed in \ref{fig:use case}.
+This example presents a large wildfire in Québec occurring on the $2023/07/05$, displayed over an RGB composite of a Sentinel-2 image of $14 \; \text{km} \times 26 \; \text{km}$.
+The predictions follow the same pattern as the actual wildfire, despite slightly overestimating its extent, as it can be seen on both sides of the Sentinel-2 tile, similarly to what we observed in Figure \ref{fig:use case}.